j1u2l3i4a5n/comic_classifier/README.md

 - create a folder for training data
 - create a file_path.txt file for recording comics' path, lable, split or not.
 There is a example file
     - path: a path of a folder save a comic, you can put different chapter in the subfolder of the folder
-    - lable: in the project, lable the comic is japanest comic or american comics.
+    - lable: in the project, lable the comic is japanese comic or american comics.
 You can use other lable if you want
     - split or not: some comic data put two pages in one image file If true, it will cut the image half when input the image.
 - (optional) revise the model parameters or model structure in classifier.py